medvedevgroup/pla-index/README.md

     -s [STRING], --suffix_array=[STRING]
                 Suffix array of the genome in a binary file [Required] -i [STRING], --index=[STRING]
-                File name where to save the index [genome_fasta.index] [Required] -q [STRING], --query=[STRING]
+                Name of the stored index file [Required] -q [STRING], --query=[STRING]
-                Name of the file containing all the queries (one kmer per line) [Required]
+                Name of a text file containing queries.
+Each line of the file should contain a single k-mer.
+The length of the kmer should be the same as the one provided while building the index.
+[Required] --query_type=[STRING]
-    --query_type=[STRING]
+                Whether to do "search" or "rank" query. "rank" gives you the value of the first position in the suffix array where the query is found.
-                Whether to do "search" or "rank" query [search]
+                "search" on the other hand, also returns the value where the query appears, but it might not be the very first spot. [default: search]
 ```
 <!--
 To query the index: